 Students will receive feedback to help them understand how to progress within a unit.
 Students will be expected to respond to feedback in project work.
 Lesson time will also be used to re-evaluate unit tests.

 All KS3 groups are in mixed ability.

-Students opting for a GCSE in either ICT and/or Computer Science will be assessed throughout the course by controlled assessments or exam based questions.
+Students opting for a GCSE in either ICT and/or Computer science will be assessed throughout the course by controlled assessments or exam based questions.
 The feedback they receive for controlled assessments will be limited by the conditions laid down by the examination board in their controlled assessment criteria.
 Students will have a trial exam which is set at an appropriate time through KS4.
+Some students may complete the BCS ECDL Level 2 qualification which is assessed through 4 computer based exams.
 The GCSE’s that are currently available in ICT and Computing are:

 • GCSE Computer Science (Year 10 and 11)